CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

     - [x] Instant scanning
     - [x] Higher priority than asynchronous
-    - [x] Submission guaranteed to be processed
+    - [x] Submission guaranteed to be processed (no data sampling)
     - [x] Metadata searchable for all submissions

 !!!
 Failure "Drawbacks"

     - [ ] Subjected to quota (Default: 5 concurrent submissions)
-    - [ ] Not suited for high load
+    - [ ] Not suited for large volume of files
-    - [ ] No submission level caching
+    - [ ] No submission-level caching
     - [ ] Alerting not available

 ### Typical use cases